 In the treatment of schizophrenia, depression, anxiety, insomnia, and other psychiatric symptoms, the diet has proven to be a powerful mediator according to studies published in the World Journal of Psychiatry and the Frontiers in Psychiatry Journal.
 3,12,13,24

 Cocaine and other addictions have been found prevalent in populations where bipolar conditions exist, particularly in those experiencing symptoms of deep depression.
 These patients sometimes are prescribed Lamictal as part of their therapy for resolving these addictions.
 Though these populations coincide, Lamictal addiction has not been commonly observed nor has Lamictal been found to have a street presence as a drug of abuse.23

 Off-label Uses for Lamictal

-Discovering Underlying Causes for Symptoms
+Discovering Underlying Causes for Bipolar and Seizures

-Many have found that alternative (nonpharmacological) treatments can be more effective and, fortunately, do not cause the unpleasant side effects that drugs like Lamictal cause.
-The programs at the Alternative to Meds seek to discover as much as is possible, the reasons why a person is burdened with unwanted symptoms.
+Many have found that alternative (nonpharmacological) treatments can be more effective and, fortunately, do not cause the unpleasant reactions found in the list of Lamictal side effects listed earlier in this article.
+The programs at Alternative to Meds seek to discover as much as is possible, the reasons why a person is burdened with unwanted symptoms.
+Testing can reveal whether toxic accumulations are a factor to address.
 We can address these underlying factors, and relieve the need for high dosages of neuroleptic drugs.

 This content has been reviewed and approved by a licensed physician.